 No matter how well the communication flows within your organization, there is always some distortion.
 I make it a point to receive information from the managers in my team about how each employee feels and performs at any given moment, but there is nothing better than to hear it straight from the horse’s mouth.

-This is even more important for downstream communication.
+Another major benefit of skip-level meetings is that it facilitates smooth downstream communication.
 Discussing any decisions, changes or plans that I am implementing directly with each impacted team member allows me to provide further context, explain and address any concerns.

 The opportunity to speak with higher-level leaders allows employees to be heard and feel they impact the way of work and the organization.
 I often find that the best ideas for improvement and enhancement come during conversations with the people who are actually doing the work.